 I picked up Vo’s book because I wanted to try something new.
 I’ve read fantasies and I’ve read

 historical fiction, but the blending of the two genres is something I haven’t experienced before.

 5. What do I think?

-Interested?
-Reserve your copy by clicking on the book cover image below:
+You can place a hold on your copy of the book by clicking on the cover below: